Ostanphish/Ostanphish/README.md

-- 👋 Hi, I’m @Ostanphish
+- 👋 Hi, I’m @Osteen
-- 👀 I’m interested in anything software development
+- 👀 I’m interested in anything software development and cyber security
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on s/w dvt.
 - 📫 How to reach me osteenmuchiri@gmail.com